 Appointed February 2021.
 Sally has more than 25 years’ experience in professional services across multiple sectors with substantial experience in the resources sector, particularly in WA.

 She has been responsible for management functions including strategy, business development, budgeting and human resources.

 Originally a chartered accountant with Arthur Andersen, Sally transitioned to executive search, working closely with boards and CEOs to advise on talent, culture and organisational structure.

 She is a non-executive director of Northern Star, Sandfire Resources, MMA Offshore, Hale School and Ronald McDonald House.
 Sally is a member of three Northern Star committees: Audit and Risk; Remuneration and Nomination; Environmental, Social and Safety.
 She is Chair of the People and Performance committee and a member of the Audit committee for Sandfire Resources.

 BEc (Hons), MPhil

-Appointed February 2019.
-Richard is the Assistant Under Treasurer, Agency Budgeting and Governance in the Department of Treasury and is responsible for overseeing the budgeting and governance of general government agencies and government trading enterprises within the Government of Western Australia.
+Appointed in February 2019, Richard is the Assistant Under Treasurer, Agency Budgeting and Governance in the Department of Treasury and is responsible for overseeing the budgeting and governance of general government agencies and government trading enterprises within the Government of Western Australia.
 He supports the State’s financial management framework, legislative and accounting standards.

 Prior to starting this role in 2018, he was executive director of the Economic Business Unit in the Department of Treasury from 2014.